appvia/terranetes/docs/reference/policies.terraform.appvia.io.md

 </div>

 <div class="property-description">
-<p>Checks is a list of checks which should be applied against the configuration Please see <a href="https://www.checkov.io/5.Policy%20Index/terraform.html">https://www.checkov.io/5.Policy%20Index/terraform.html</a></p>
+<p>Checks is a list of checks which should be applied against the configuration.
+Note, an empty list here implies checkov should run ALL checks.
+Please see <a href="https://www.checkov.io/5.Policy%20Index/terraform.html">https://www.checkov.io/5.Policy%20Index/terraform.html</a></p>

 </div>